 How do you get there?

-Car or private transport: If you are coming by car or private transport, click here to locate the conference venue on Google Maps.
+Car or private transport: If you are coming by car, Uber and Ola facilities are available in and around the city.
+If you are coming by private transport, click here to locate the conference venue on Google Maps.

 Bengaluru (Bangalore) the capital of India’s southern Karnataka state is known for its green spaces and nightlife.
 A well-connected transport system lets you travel hassle-free both within and outside the city.
 You’ll find numerous options to get around Bangalore with cabs (Uber cabs are active and easily available), metro and the bus systems being the most efficient.